Mr Eric Reijers (President of WCC and in the Chair)

 4. Establishment of Breaks

-5. Approval of the Minutes of the meeting in 2016
+5. Approval of the Minutes of the meeting in 2018

-6. Matters arising from Minutes of 2015
+6. Matters Arising from the Minutes of the Meeting in 2018

 Election of a President for a period of two years.

 The Vice-President took the chair and asked for nominations for this position.
 CFA nominated Eric Reijers and this was seconded by FIFe.
 Eric agreed to accept the nomination and a paper vote was taken with a unanimous vote in favour.
 Eric thanked the delegates.